 A TCID internship offers practical industry experience that encourages skill-building in a career path that interests you, and it provides you with real-world contacts for launching your career.

-TCID at UCCS offers both online and in-person options for your coursework with most upper division coursework in-person.
+TCID at UCCS teaches courses in all the most current ways with most upper division coursework in-person.